clap-rs/clap/README.md

   - Supports multiple values (i.e. `myprog <file>...` such as `myprog file1.txt file2.txt` being two values for the same "file" argument)
   - Supports Specific Value Sets (See below)
   - Can set value parameters (such as the minimum number of values, the maximum number of values, or the exact number of values)
-  - Can set custom validations on values to extend the argument parsing capability to truly custom domains
+  - Can set custom validations on values to extend the argument-parsing capability to truly custom domains
 * **Option Arguments** (i.e. those that take values)
   - Both short and long versions supported (i.e. `-o value`, `-ovalue`, `-o=value` and `--option value` or `--option=value` respectively)
   - Supports multiple values (i.e. `-o <val1> -o <val2>` or `-o <val1> <val2>`)